 Petit Manseng!
 Clairette blanche!
 Picardan! and, of course, Terret noir.
 But there was a catch—beyond many of them being sold out.
 Most of these uber geeky bottlings were limited to members of Tablas Creek’s wine clubs.

 Instead of being bummed, my reaction was to appreciate the brilliance and good business sense.
-This is because my biggest gripes about wine clubs, and why I join very few of them, is that they rarely offer compelling value.
+My biggest gripes about wine clubs, and why I join very few of them, is that they rarely offer compelling value.

 What makes a wine club appealing to join?

-Wine industry folks talk ad infinitum about how to improve wine clubs to encourage more sign ups.
-It is no secret that the financial stability of consistent wine club sales is important to many small wineries’ bottom line.
+Wine industry folks talk ad infinitum about how to improve wine clubs to encourage more sign-ups.
+It is no secret that the financial stability of consistent wine club sales is essential to many small wineries’ bottom line.
 With so many things competing for a consumer’s wallet, how does a winery entice folks to join?

-Well for me, my decision to ultimately sign up for the Tablas Creek wine club was driven by 3 factors.
+Well for me, my decision to ultimately sign up for the Tablas Creek wine club was driven by three factors.

 1.)
 How easy can I get your wines at home?